 If someone tells you something can’t be done, don’t give up quite so easy.
 Many people told me that I was crazy when I talked about building a hybrid solar power station on Lady Elliot Island.
 I think I have proved them wrong.

-Know someone who might benefit from this advice for tourism businesses on how to get started with sustainability?
+Enjoyed these tips for tourism businesses on how to get started with sustainability?
 Share and spread the word!